UNIX System V: SVR5 / UnixWare 7

 The Santa Cruz Operation (SCO), owners of Xenix, eventually acquired the UnixWare trademark and the distribution rights to the System V Release 4.2 codebase from Novell, while other vendors (Sun, IBM, HP) continued to use and extend System V Release 4.
 Novell transferred ownership of the Unix trademark to The Open Group.

 System V Release 5 was developed in 1997 by the Santa Cruz Operation (SCO) as a merger of SCO OpenServer (an SVR3-derivative) and UnixWare, with a focus on large-scale servers.
 It was released as SCO UnixWare 7.
 SCO's successor, The SCO Group, also based SCO OpenServer 6 on SVR5, but the codebase is not used by any other major developer or reseller.

 SVR6 (cancelled)

 System V Release 6 was announced by SCO to be released by the end of 2004, but was apparently cancelled.
 It was supposed to support 64-bit systems.
-SCO also discontinued Smallfoot in 2004.
-The industry has coalesced around The Open Group's Single UNIX Specification version 3 (UNIX 03).
+SCO also introduced Smallfoot in 2004, a low-resource "embeddable" variant of UnixWare for dedicated commercial and industrial applications, in an attempt that was perceived as a response to the growing popularity of Linux.
+The industry has since coalesced around The Open Group's Single UNIX Specification version 3 (UNIX 03).